 |26 September - 30 September 2024||On Sale|

-The best part of this charity cycling challenge is that you conquer it for the charity, hospice or animal sanctuary of your choice.
-In three incredibly tough but utterly worthwhile days, you can make a big impact for the cause that means the most to you, while having the experience of a lifetime and making a bunch of new friends.
+The best part of our cycle in Croatia is that you can support the charity that means the most to you while having the experience of a lifetime and making a group of new friends.

 Our charity challenge begins at a hotel on the beautiful island of Brač, just off the east coast of Croatia.
 We have not included flights for this challenge to give you more flexibility.
 This gives you the opportunity to book your flights to and from your local airport and easily extend your stay before or after our cycle in the slice of paradise that is Croatia.
 We recommend booking a hotel in Split if you arrive early.